 Readers raised various questions about the salary levels for federal employees.
 One of the most intriguing were questions that read: “How can a federal employee make over $213,000 a year?
 That is more than the salary paid to a Congressman and I thought federal employees were ‘capped’ so that no one made this much money?”

 Good point and the question was asked in one form or another by several readers.

 Some federal employees are making more money than Congressional representatives.
 Some federal employees are making more money than some of the leaders of Congress make.

 The salary for rank-and-file members of the House and Senate is $174,000 per year as of 2011-2012.
 The majority and minority leaders in the House and the Senate each make $193,400.
 The Speaker of the House makes $223,500.

 So what about the pay cap for federal employees?
 For federal employees under the General Schedule, there is a pay cap.
 The aggregate limitation on pay for calendar year 2012 is generally $155,500, with exceptions.
 You can read about some of the various eccentricities of this portion of the “balkanized” federal pay system in this OPM memorandum.
-You can peruse the GS pay rates for 2012 in this pay calculator.

 The number of federal employees making more than those elected Congressional representatives is relatively small.
 In last week’s article, I randomly selected human resources management as a career field to search and found two people in the database making more than $200,000.
 These jobs are in the Comptroller of the Currency which is within the Department of the Treasury.